-I am not claiming that this is the only (non-arithmetical) way to prove that the top angle must decrease in size as the vertex moves further up.
-It is a feature of Euclidean geometry that many theorems (e.g. Pythagoras' theorem) can be proved in a very wide variety of different ways, all, or most, of them essentially visual.
-118 proofs are presented in [Pythag].
-That is, in part, evidence of the power of the human visual system to discern mathematical properties and relationships of geometrical structures and processes.
+I am not claiming that this is the only way to prove that the top angle must decrease in size as the vertex moves further up.
+It is a feature of Euclidean geometry that many theorems (e.g. Pythagoras' theorem) can be proved in a very wide variety of different ways, all of them essentially visual.
+That is, in part evidence of the power of our visual system to discern mathematical properties and relationships of geometrical structures and processes.

 As far as I know there is nothing known to neuroscience that explains those abilities, and nothing in AI, so far, that simulates them.
-I suspect that until we know how to build machines that are capable of supporting such reasoning we shall not be able to build robots with the same kinds of intelligence in dealing with spatial structures and processes as humans and many other intelligent species have.
+I suspect that until we know how to build machines that are capable of supporting such reasoning we shall not be able to build robots with the same kind of intelligence in dealing with spatial structures and processes as humans and many other intelligent species have.